Veridise/veridise-docs/zkvanguard/detectors/uc-outputs.md

 // highlight-end
 ```

-Line 3 tells us there is an underconstrained output signal in the `LowestBitIsOne` template (defined in uc_outputs_bug.circom starting on line 3).
+Line 3 of the above log tells us there is an underconstrained output signal in the `LowestBitIsOne` template (defined in `uc_outputs_bug.circom` starting on line 3).
-Lines 9--10 tell us that `outp` is the underconstrained output signal.
+Lines 9--10 of the log tell us that `outp` is the underconstrained output signal.

 </details>